megoth/es6app/contents/setup-router.md

 If we now visit our application at [localhost:8282](http://localhost:8282), we should see the first slide being loaded.

+## Automating the creation of states

-Now, to add all slides would be a bit cumbersome, so we have a little trick up our sleeve.
+Now, to add all slides one by one is a bit cumbersome, so we have a little trick up our sleeve.
 All the slides are exposed as an array in ```src/slides.env.js```.
 We are also going to need a short version of each slides' title later on, so we'll add this as well.

 Modify ```src/router.config.js``` to: